 In the vanilla build, when reducing windows, lines do not wrap, they are cut off.
 When the window is made large again, some of the text is missing.

-Con Crashes when some characters are displayed
+Con Crashes when some characters or colored fonts are displayed

 Con No scrollback by default